Ujjawal-K-Panchal/mypypack/README.md

 We want our project to be efficient and not install unrequired libraries.
 Also to remove any unused code.`vulture` provides an excellent solution to this.

-1. cd into your folder root: `cd Mypypack`.
+1. cd into your folder root: `cd Mypypack` (Ignore if already here).
 2. install vulture: `pip install vulture`.
 3. type in: `vulture mypack`.